Chapter 7 Section 3 Natural Selection Answer Key: Exact Answer & Steps

 4. Observe changes over generations — How does the population change as a result?

-As an example, if the question is about peppered moths during the Industrial Revolution, the answer key should show how pollution darkened tree bark, making dark moths less visible to predators.
+To give you an idea, if the question is about peppered moths during the Industrial Revolution, the answer key should show how pollution darkened tree bark, making dark moths less visible to predators.
 Over time, more dark moths survived and reproduced, shifting the population's color.

 Common Misconceptions to Watch For